 Both Microsoft and Google give roughly 1 billion dollars to help non-profits promote their causes online each year, so who says you can’t be one of those lucky non-profits advertising for free?

-To be considered for Google ad grants, you need an AdWords account, a Google non-profit account, and the customer ID from your AdWords account.
+To be considered for Google ad grants, you need a Google Ads account (formerly known as Google AdWords), a Google non-profit account, and the customer ID from your Google Ads account.
 Start the application process and get advertising for free so you can spread your cause to a much larger audience!

 (Psst: Nonprofits, give us a call to discuss special pricing on WordStream!)

 I’ll never forget when I heard Scott Harrison, founder of my favorite non-profit Charity:Water, speak at HubSpot’s 2013 Inbound marketing conference.
 The reason his presentation was so impactful to me was the videos he shared exposing how big the water crisis actually is.
 Yes, I knew that it was a global issue, but hearing the stories, seeing the people affected, and empathizing with the scope of this crisis evoked such strong emotions in me that I not only shed tears among 5,000 other marketers, but went on to create my own Charity:Water fundraising birthday campaign.